-Minor children also need someone to manage assets they receive through a will.
+Minor children also need someone to manage the assets they receive through a will.
 This person is often called a trustee.
-Like an executor, this person should be trustworthy and responsible with money.
+Like your personal representative, choose someone who is trustworthy and responsible with money.

-For a will to be legally valid, it must be executed properly.
-This means it must be signed with the number of witnesses required by your state's laws.
-In most states, you will need two witnesses to watch you sign the will and affirm with their signatures that you are the testator who signed the will.
+To make a will legally valid, you must follow your state’s requirements for will execution.
+In most states, you will need two witnesses to watch you sign the will and affirm with their signature that you are the testator who signed the will.
 A witness must be an adult and should not be a beneficiary of your will.

 The witnesses do not need to know the contents of the will.
-They only need to know that you are declaring that it is your last will and testament.
+They only need to know that you declare it as your last will and testament.

 Finally, you should have a notary public present to notarize the will.
-Notaries are not legal requirements for a valid will, but most states have what is called a self-proving affidavit for a will.
-This allows a probate court to accept the validity of the will without requiring your witnesses to appear in court to affirm that you signed the will.
+Notaries are not legal requirements for a valid will, but most states have a self-proving affidavit for a will.
+This allows a probate court to accept the will’s validity without requiring your witnesses to appear in court to affirm that the testator signed the will.